Hua-Zhou/MultiResponseVarianceComponentModels.jl/docs/src/index.md

 !!! note

     [MultiResponseVarianceComponentModels.jl](https://github.com/hua-zhou/MultiResponseVarianceComponentModels.jl) is not suitable for biobank-scale data.
-It also currently works for balanced data without any missing data.
+We recommend using this package for datasets of size up to ``n \cdot d \approx 50000``.
+This package also currently works for balanced data without any missing data.

 # Installation